rarimo/js-sdk/README.md

 </div>

 # Rarimo JavaScript SDK

 TypeScript-based source development script for Rarimo Protocol

 ## Changelog

 Change log can be found by the following link: [CHANGELOG.md](https://github.com/rarimo/js-sdk/blob/main/CHANGELOG.md)

 ## API documentation

 The full API documentation is hosted at [rarimo.github.io/js-sdk](https://rarimo.github.io/js-sdk).
-This is a bit tricky to navigate and requires basic TypeScript understanding.
+This is Typedoc-generated documentation.
 It is helpful if you want to look up details for advanced use cases.
 This documentation is auto-generated based on the current main branch and can occasionally diverge from the latest release.

 ## Packages